Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 A job can also be run with `nohup`, to keep it running even when the shell session is closed.
 It will create a `nohup.out` file in the current directory for its output.
-When the shell is closed, the parent process of the process running with `nohub` becomes process 1 (systemd).
+When the shell is closed, the parent process of the process running with `nohup` becomes process 1 (systemd).

 ```shell
 ping -c 10 google.com > a.txt &                 # run a job in the background